stevenprimeaux/dbt-redshift/README.md

 Under the jaffle_shop staging models, `stg_jaffle_shop__customers` and `stg_jaffle_shop__orders` were used to standardize the primary and foreign key column names.
 Several data tests were also applied at this stage.
 First, all primary keys were tested for non-missingness and uniqueness, and essential foreign keys were also tested for non-missingness (for example, every order should be associated with a customer).
 Foreign key relationships were also tested to ensure that a corresponding entry exists in the foreign table for any foreign key in the home table.
 Categorical variable columns were tested for accepted values.

 Under the stripe staging models, `stg_stripe__payments` was used to clean up several column names, as well as converting the payment amount from cents to dollars.
 Similar tests were applied to this model, including validation of primary keys, checking for essential foreign keys and relationships, and specifying accepted values for categorical columns.
+In addition to the generic data tests included in the YAML file, a singular test was also added to the `tests/` directory to validate that no payment amounts are negative.

 Definitions of accepted values were included in the dbt documentation as well using Jinja markdown blocks within the column description.